arroyoruy/AzureWebAppTest/README.md

 # AzureWebAppTest

-Ensuring I am getting all of this
+Ensuring I am getting all of this. mad a little more change